jeremylong/DependencyCheck/dependency-check-maven/src/site/markdown/configuration.md

 name                        | The name of the report in the site. | dependency-check or dependency-check:aggregate outputDirectory             | The location to write the report(s).
-Note, this is not used if generating the report as part of a `mvn site` build. | 'target' skip                        | Skips the dependency-check analysis.                       | false skipTestScope               | Skip analysis for artifacts with Test Scope.               | true skipProvidedScope           | Skip analysis for artifacts with Provided Scope.           | false skipRuntimeScope            | Skip analysis for artifacts with Runtime Scope.            | false suppressionFile             | The file path to the XML suppression file \- used to suppress [false positives](../general/suppression.html). | &nbsp;
+Note, this is not used if generating the report as part of a `mvn site` build. | 'target' skip                        | Skips the dependency-check analysis.                       | false skipProvidedScope           | Skip analysis for artifacts with Provided Scope.           | false skipRuntimeScope            | Skip analysis for artifacts with Runtime Scope.            | false skipSystemScope             | Skip analysis for artifacts with System Scope.             | false skipTestScope               | Skip analysis for artifacts with Test Scope.               | true suppressionFile             | The file path to the XML suppression file \- used to suppress [false positives](../general/suppression.html). | &nbsp;
 hintsFile                   | The file path to the XML hints file \- used to resolve [false negatives](../general/hints.html).       | &nbsp;
 enableExperimental          | Enable the [experimental analyzers](../analyzers/index.html).
 If not enabled the experimental analyzers (see below) will not be loaded or used. | false